Dáil Éireann - Volume 684 - 10 June, 2009

 Deputy Bernard J. Durkan Deputy Bernard J. Durkan

-Deputy Bernard J. Durkan asked the Minister for Community, Rural and Gaeltacht Affairs the areas within his Department most likely to be affected by recently announced financial constraints due to the downturn in the economy; and if he will make a statement on the matter.
-[23231/09]
+Deputy Bernard J. Durkan asked the Minister for Justice, Equality and Law Reform the position in regard to an application for residency in the case of a person (details supplied) in County Limerick; and if he will make a statement on the matter.
+[23235/09]